Featured: Valentina Rose from Chimp Haven

 - Learn from experts: There are many accredited sanctuaries who have been in operation for decades without compromising any of the standards listed above.
 It can be done!
 NAPSA can answer questions and give feedback to advise facilities wishing to implement these options.
 Email us at firstname.lastname@example.org to learn more.

 The North American Primate Sanctuary Alliance (NAPSA) is dedicated to educating the public about characteristics of reputable sanctuaries, as well as attributes of facilities that should be avoided.
 Do not support facilities that do not operate with the best interests of animals in their care as their first priority.

-The mission of the North American Primate Sanctuary Alliance (NAPSA) is to advance and advocate for the welfare of captive primates.
-NAPSA member sanctuaries care for over 730 nonhuman primates retired from the entertainment, biomedical research, and exotic pet industries, and are experts in providing enriched lifetime care to captive animals.
+The North American Primate Sanctuary Alliance (NAPSA) unites the primate sanctuary community, builds capacity to provide sanctuary for captive nonhuman primates, and advocates to eliminate primate exploitation.
+NAPSA member sanctuaries care for over 800 nonhuman primates retired from the entertainment, biomedical research, and exotic pet industries, and are experts in providing enriched lifetime care to captive animals.
 As there are no regulations in the United States that manage who may refer to themselves as a sanctuary, it is important for NAPSA members to distinguish themselves from other facilities who house captive animals but who do not operate with the same high standards, and may even exploit and harm the animals in their care.